osmandapp/docs/content/osmand/map/map-styles-and-parameters.md

 ## Use cases

-Editable Map styles are one of the main advantages of OsmAnd.
+Configurable & Custom Map styles are one of the main advantages of OsmAnd.
 Each user can customize the display of the map for himself and his hobbies, configure to show or hide certain map objects, sizes, and colors of these objects, change the scale on which to display certain objects.

-## Default Map styles:
+## Default Map styles

 OsmAnd offers you numerous map styles and data layers to fit the purpose by default.
 Let's take a glance at the main ones for day and night modes: